-In 2008, it will be catering to 41 per cent of the market or 1.57 bn cfd of gas sales in Trinidad and Tobago, divided among the following industries: methanol (15 per cent), ammonia (14 per cent), power generation (7 per cent), iron and steel (3 per cent), others (2 per cent).
+In 2008, it catered to 41 per cent of the market or 1.57 bn cfd of gas sales in Trinidad and Tobago, divided among the following industries: methanol about 2.12 bn cfd.
+Keeping a balancing act between export and domestic gas, at a time of caution over proven gas reserves, will require close attention as the decade proceeds.

+(15 per cent), ammonia (14 per cent), power generation (7 per cent), iron and steel (3 per cent), others (2 per cent).
 The rest of the market for Trinidad and Tobago gas is in LNG exporting, where NGC is not involved, save for the small amount of gas, about 88 mmcfd, that fulfils its 11.1 per cent quota in Atlantic Train 4, which it buys from bpTT and EOG Resources Trinidad.